djcanard/cassette-printer/README.md

 # cassette-printer
 Cassette tape label printer.
-One of my first written GW-BASIC programs.
+One of my first written GW-BASIC programs when I was a teenager.

 Written for a Juki 5510 dot matrix printer.